apache/jackrabbit/jackrabbit-jcr-server/README.txt

 Getting Started
 ===============

-This compoment uses a Maven 2 (http://maven.apache.org/) build environment.
-If you have Maven 2 installed, you can compile and package the jacrabbit-jcr-server jar using the following command:
+This component uses a Maven 2 (http://maven.apache.org/) build environment.
+If you have Maven 2 installed, you can compile and package the jackrabbit-jcr-server jar using the following command:

     mvn package

 See the Maven 2 documentation for other build features.

-This compoment depends on the Jackrabbit WebDAV and JCR Commons libraries.
+This component depends on the Jackrabbit WebDAV and JCR Commons libraries.
 If you are using the latest Jackrabbit source code, you need to first build these libraries and install them in your local Maven 2 repository before building this component.

-The latest source code for this compoment is available in the Subversion (http://subversion.tigris.org/) source repository of the Apache Software Foundation.
+The latest source code for this component is available in the Subversion (http://subversion.tigris.org/) source repository of the Apache Software Foundation.
 If you have Subversion installed, you can checkout the latest source using the following command: